 Fredericksburg, Texas is one of my favorite places to visit for a long weekend.
-Mr. Bee and I recently celebrated our 20th wedding anniversary with friends and I wanted to share all the fun!
+Mr. Bee and I enjoyed a fun getaway with friends and I wanted to share all the fun!

 First, I found this lovely house on VRBO to rent for the weekend.
 The Rustic Grape Guest House the ideal place to stay.
 We stayed in the Farm House, a 1,500 square foot home with three bedrooms, 2 full baths, and a large open concept kitchen and family room with TVs in every room.
 It was perfect for two couples to feel like they had their own private space (she has other smaller spaces to rent on the property, too).
 The house welcomes you in with a big front porch with chairs and a daybed for reading or dreaming.
 Nestled on 33 acres with cows, horses and views of the Texas Hill Country, you feel like you are the only person around.
 But, you are conveniently three miles from downtown and along the 11 miles of all the wineries in Fredericksburg.
 Since the home is on the wine tour route, you can schedule door-to-door pickup to and from all the wineries.
 The owner, Lee, was great to work with, very responsive, accommodating and my deposit was returned within 24 hours of departure.

 We arrived on Friday afternoon, checked into the house and had fun looking at all the artistic and personal touches.
 Lee set out a complimentary bottle of wine and glasses on the kitchen table.
 The kitchen was perfect for the dinner we enjoyed at the house that evening, and that large farm table beckoned us to play a card game of Liverpool Rummy as we sipped wine.